-When you optimize your webpages for search engines with SEO best practices, you can increase its ranking and therefore, its visibility to the right people.
+When you optimize your webpages for search engines with SEO best practices, you can increase their ranking and, therefore, their visibility to the right people.

 There are so many different ranking factors that search engines consider.
-All of these make up SEO—the process of tailoring your webpage content and elements so that search engines rank you better for relevant search queries.
+All of this makeup SEO—the process of tailoring your webpage content and elements so that search engines rank you better for relevant search queries.

-In this article, we’ll take a look at some SEO best practices that you should follow to get a good search engine ranking and reach the right people.
+In this article, we’ll look at some SEO best practices you should follow to get a good search engine ranking and reach the right people.

 12 SEO Best Practices to Get SEO Right

 From among the 200 known SEO ranking factors for Google, we have narrowed it down to a few basic ones that lay the foundation for better ranking.